vvdleun/audiostreamerscrobbler/README.md

 ## About the author

 I am Vincent van der Leun.
-I'm a Dutch Java developer for a modern cloud-based software company in Woerden.
+I'm a Dutch Java developer and currently employed by a modern cloud-based software company in Woerden.

-If you like scrobbling as much as I do, feel free to add me on my music tracker accounts:
+If you like scrobbling as much as I do, feel free to add me on one of the following public music tracking services:

 * Last FM: https://www.last.fm/user/vvdleun
 * ListenBrainz: https://listenbrainz.org/user/vintzend
 * Libre FM: https://libre.fm/user/vintzend

-Also, please open GitHub issues if you need support or have questions, concerns, suggestions, etc. about this program.
+Also, please open GitHub issues if you need support, have questions, concerns, suggestions, etc. about this program.